 Death benefits are 66.67% of the worker’s average weekly wage, within the state maximum and minimum, which changes annually.
 The BWC would decide how to allocate benefits among dependents.
 Generally, the spouse would receive benefits until he or she dies or remarries.
 Upon remarriage, the spouse would receive two years’ worth of benefits in a single lump sum.

 The workers’ compensation death benefits also include up to $5,500 for burial expenses.

 An employer can clear itself from further time and costs by participating in a workers’ compensation settlement.
 Ohio, like other states, accepts settlements as closure of a claim and the employee is not allowed to request additional benefits.
 Generally, a settlement is paid in a lump sum or a structured settlement, with the total sum paid out over time in increments.

 There are four workers’ compensation Ohio requirements that must be met to have a claim lead to a settlement:

 A partial settlement could also be awarded to a claim, which is when the employee would settle disability and wage loss benefits but would retain the right to receive future medical treatment.

 For both workers’ compensation death benefits in Ohio and regular benefits claims, the statute of limitations is one year from the time of injury or death.

-If you are ready to explore business insurance options for your Ohio business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore commercial insurance coverage for your Ohio business, start a free online application today to compare quotes from top-rated insurance companies.